 For breastfeeding questions or concerns, call our lactation consultant at 803-395-2177 (toll free in SC: 800-476-3377, ext.
 2177).
 Leave a message, and the lactation consultant will return your call between the hours of 8:00 a.m. and 8:00 p.m., seven days a week.

 For breastfeeding moms and their babies and pregnant women considering breastfeeding, this group will provide support, encouragement and a lactation consultant for questions.
-For more information, call Donna Rhame at 803-395-2177 (toll free in SC: 800-476-3377, ext.
-2177) or email: email@example.com.
+For more information or to register, call Donna Rhame at 803-395-2177 (toll free in SC: 800-476-3377, ext.
+2177) or email: firstname.lastname@example.org.

 Be sure your child’s car seat is installed correctly, and your child is safely buckled in.
 For more information on the next Car Seat Safety Check, call Safe Kids of Orangeburg, Bamberg and Calhoun Counties, 803-395-2822 (toll free in SC: 800-476-3377, ext.
 2822).